BDC Hamburger Icon

 • Document your entire hiring process, including strong reasons for nonhires

-• Ensure you provide reasonable accommodations for all workers
+• Provide reasonable accommodations for all workers

 If your employees feel discriminated against, they can file a complaint with the Equal Employment Opportunity Commission (EEOC).
 If they’re concerned about protecting their identity, another agency or individual can file on their behalf.
 As the employer, you are legally prevented from retaliation against the employee.